drohal3/fullstackopen-part2/README.md

 Ensure that the console shows no errors!

 **Solution:**
+The solution is demonstrated in the courseinfo application (courseinfo folder).
+See commits for more details.

+## Exercise 2.2: Course information step7
+**Task:**
+Show also the sum of the exercises of the course.

+**Solution:**
-Solution: The solution is demonstrated in the courseinfo application (courseinfo folder).
+The solution is demonstrated in the courseinfo application (courseinfo folder).
 See commits for more details.